srajan-kush/PyMailXpress/README.md

    * Analytics

 3. **Contribute:**
--Contribute to the PyMailXpress project on GitHub.
+<br>- Contribute to the PyMailXpress project on GitHub.

 4. **Share Your Experience:**
-   -Share your experience and feedback with the PyMailXpress community by sending us an email or leaving a comment below.
+   <br>- Share your experience and feedback with the PyMailXpress community by sending us an email or leaving a comment below.

 <h3>Don't let email overwhelm you - embrace the magic of PyMailXpress and streamline your communication process!</h3>